-Learning Area Learning Outcomes - By the end of the course successful delegates will be able to Process & Management of Validation Assessment Claims Decision-making Review plan Benulate a matrix with the information requirements to assess a claim using the following Populate a matrix with the information requirements to assess a claim using the following categories on its axes: Y-axis: Group life, Group disability, Group Critical Illness, Individual Life, Individual Disability, Individual Critical Illness X-axis: Contractual, Claimant biographical info, Financial, Medical, legal documents (e.g. ID copy, police report etc.), work-related info.
+Learning Area Learning Outcomes - By the end of the course successful delegates will be able to Process & o Validation Management of o Assessment Claims o Decision-making Cidinis Review plan Populate a matrix with the information requirements to assess a claim using the following categories on its axes: Y-axis: Group life, Group disability, Group Critical Illness, Individual Life, Individual Disability, Individual Critical Illness X-axis: Contractual, Claimant biographical info, Financial, Medical, legal documents (e.g. ID copy, police report etc.), work-related info.
 Identify the need for further information to assess the claim and consider appropriate ways of collecting this.
-Describe how Misrepresentation and Misconduct impact claims including: Distinguishing between Fraud and non-disclosure Gauging materiality Duty of disclosure Describe how to assess and manage a claim event that occurs outside of South Africa.
+Describe how Misrepresentation and Misconduct impact claims including: Distinguishing between Fraud and non-disclosure Gauging materiality o Duty of disclosure Describe how to assess and manage a claim event that occurs outside of South Africa.
 Role play phoning a doctor to verify information or request additional information.
-Based on a case study, interpret information in a reasonable manner at every point in the decision-making process then make and motivate a decision.
+Provides a supervision of the supervi Based on a case study, interpret information in a reasonable manner at every point in the desiring problem and the problem and problem and problem.
+The problem is the problem and decision-making process then make and motivate a decision.
 Explain the value of accurate record-keeping and identify the generic elements that should appear in a Claims Synopsis/Summary.
-Administration Describe the need for feedback to internal business stakeholders listing these stakeholders and the feedback they should be given. procedures and Communicate with external business stakeholders, e.g. brokers.
-Write letters and e-mails to a claimant communicating the current claims status, further requirements and/or the claims decision.
+Describe the need for feedback to internal business stakeholders listing these stakeholders Administration and the feedback they should be given. procedures and Communicate with external business stakeholders, e.g. brokers. • Write letters and e-mails to a claimant communicating the current claims status, further requirements and/or the claims decision.
 Write a letter to a claimant communicating the decision to decline the claim.
-Describe the impact of the following factors on the benefit calculation: Aggregation of benefits as a response to over-insurance.
-Financial assessment at claims stage including pre-disability income, loss of income etc. On the basis of financial records calculate the impact on the disability benefits. • Financial underwriting and its impact on the claim decision.
-Improved an eleimo List other important administrative tasks that support the claims process including: Sourcing a pool of experts and paying them on time Impact on claims Follow-ups with claimants and/or their employers Capturing and reporting claims process metrics Describe the role of technology in assessing claims.
-Unique aspects Identify the potential for return to work and assist the claimant to prepare for reintegration. and assessment Identify the difference in assessor involvement in rehabilitation and return to work for requirements of individual vs group claims.
-Analyse a claimant's job requirements and describe how the work environment could disability claims adversely impact a medical condition.
-Determine the need for functional (e.g. physiotherapy, occupational therapy, neuropsychology) versus medical information required for disability claims assessment.
+Describe the impact of the following factors on the benefit calculation: Aggregation of benefits as a response to over-insurance. o Financial assessment at claims stage including pre-disability income, loss of income etc. o On the basis of financial records calculate the impact on the disability benefits. o Financial underwriting and its impact on the claim decision.
+List other important administrative tasks that support the claims process including: Sourcing a pool of experts and paying them on time Impact on claims Sourcing a pool of experts and paying them on time Follow-ups with claimants and/or their employers Capturing and reporting claims process metrics Describe the role of technology in assessing claims.
+Unique aspects Identify the potential for return to work and assist the claimant to prepare for reintegration.
+Unique aspects Identify the difference in assessor involvement in rehabilitation and return to work for and assessment individual vs group claims. requirements of Analyse a claimant's job requirements and describe how the work environment could disability claims adversely impact a medical condition. alsability Claims Determine the need for functional (e.g. physiotherapy, occupational therapy, neuropsychology) versus medical information required for disability claims assessment.
 Identify criteria for selection of claims to case manage.
-Discuss the identification and management of possible fraud with reference to the following: following: • Red flags External factors Malingering impacting the • Forensics claims assessment Explain the Didcott Principle in the context of the reconstruction of policies at claims stage.
-Deal with situations where a claimant disputes the claims decision including: process Internal complaints/appeals process Debating the application of the Ombudsman Equity Jurisdiction principle in the context of a case study.
+Discuss the identification and management of possible fraud with reference to the following: following: External factors Red flagsMalingering impacting the MalingeringForensics claims assessment Explain the Didcott Principle in the context of the reconstruction of policies at claims stage.
+Deal with situations where a claimant disputes the claims decision including: process o Internal complaints/appeals process Debating the application of the Ombudsman Equity Jurisdiction principle in the context of a case study.